pods for primates : a catatogue of surfboards in australia since 1900

 -Many thanks to Lillian Simpson and the Australian National Maritime Museum.

-A search of the shipping records for these arrivals do not record any of the crew or a passenger as Walker.
+A search of the shipping records at the State Records Authority of New South Wales for these arrivals do not record any of the crew or a passenger as Walker.

 While these arrivals to not fit with Walker's recollections, there is a distinct possibility that Walker boarded and disembarked from the vessel at another port or ports.